 Term Definition Administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant application processes.
 Application form The document or computerised submission system that applicants use to apply for funding under the grant opportunity.
 Assessment criteria Are the specified principles or standards, against which applications will be judged.
 These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings.
 AusIndustry The division of the same name within the department.
 Commencement date The expected start date for the grant activity.
-Committee The body established by the Department to consider and assess eligible applications and make recommendations for funding under the program.
+Committee The body established by the department to consider and assess eligible applications and make recommendations for funding under the program.
 Commonwealth Grants Rules and Guidelines (CGRGs) Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
 Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration.
 Completion date The expected date that the grant activity must be completed and the grant spent by.
 Date of effect Can be the date on which a grant agreement is signed or a specified starting date.
-Where there is no grant agreement, entities must publish information on individual grants as soon as practicable.
 Decision maker The person who makes a decision to award a grant.
-Department The Department of Industry, Innovation and Science.
+Department The Department of Industry, Science, Energy and Resources.
 Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
 Assessment criteria may apply in addition to eligibility criteria.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 4.1.